mfecane/wave-function-collapse/README.md

 ## TODO

 - make abstract algorythm
-- solve maximum callstack
-- cleanup build process with three.js
+  - not achievable for now

+## Plan

+- Tile editor
+- Change tile and propagate